jshiv/resume/README.md

 ### Experience

 **Waymo [Contract with Adecco]** *Senior Data Scientist* __June 2018 to Present__

+* Developed Metropolis Hastings algorithm in Go for sampling from a Weibull posterior with arbitrary priors.

 * Developed Markov chain Monte Carlo python code base for accurately forecasting field failures in complex systems.